 Managers should report any instances of actual or suspected fraud, bribery or corruption brought to their attention to the LCFS immediately.
-It is appreciated that some employees may initially raise concerns with their manager, however under no circumstances should manager investigate the allegation(s) themselves.
-There is a clear responsibility for managers to refer concerns to the CFS and/or DoF as soon as possible.
+It is important that managers do not investigate any suspected financial crimes themselves.

 Managers are responsible for ensuring that fraud risks are included in any local risk assessments and for mitigating any identified risks.
-The responsibility for the prevention and detection of fraud, bribery and corruption therefore primarily rests with managers but requires the cooperation of all employees.
-The CFS is available to provide any advice and guidance as necessary.